04795t/DS706_DE_WK2_WK3/README.md

 ## Project Overview

 This project performs a comprehensive analysis of the World Happiness Report 2015-2019 dataset to explore global happiness patterns and the factors that contribute to happiness across 158 countries.

+I am generally interested in happiness, and wonders about the difference in happiness level of individuals and groups.
+As I searched for datasets, I came across this dataset, a world happiness report.
+I wanted to know more about happiness globally, and how these may be informational towards possible social welfare decisions.
+There are many factors included, and I was only able to perform a simple analysis, but it was still interesting to see the rankings and the factors that are impactful towards national happiness.

 The analysis includes:

 * Data inspection and cleaning
 * Regional and country-level filtering and grouping